Salgaocar FC: 2010–2023

-Colours
+Club crest and kits

+In September 2012, Salgaocar unveiled new club crest, different from the previous one, with having symbol of glory, mining tools highlighting the foundation of the V. M. Salgaocar Group, a conch symbolising new hope and an auspicious beginning, and a ribbon with fire indicating pride and passion.
+The club was re-christened as "Salgaocar Football Club" at that time, with acquiring the motto More than a game, it's our passion.

-The colours of Salgaocar are green, and white.
+The club colours are predominantly green, and white.
 The home kit very much shows this as the jersey and socks are green while the shorts are white.
 The away kit has a set of red jerseys and socks while also having blue/purple shorts.